narayanacoder/BuildUP/README.md

 1. From the catalog, select Databases and then the Cloudant panel.
 1. Once selected, you can choose your Cloudant plan -- there is a free tier for simple testing that is sufficient to run this CIR example.
 You should choose an appropriate region, give the service a name, and it is recommended you choose **Use only IAM** under **Available authentication methods**.
 You can leave the other settings with their defaults.
 Click the blue **Create** button when ready.
 1. Once your Cloudant instance has been created, you need to create a service credential that the CIR API Server can use to communicate with it.
 By selecting your running Cloudant instance, you can choose **Service credentials** from the left-hand menu.
 Create a new service credential and give it a name (it doesn't matter what you call it).
-1. Once created, you can display the credentials by selecting **view service credentials**, and then copy the credential, so you are ready to paste it into the code of the API server in Step 4.
+1. Once created, you can display the credentials by selecting **view service credentials**, and then copy the credential, so you are ready to paste it into the code of the API server in Step 3.

 ### 3. Run the server

 To set up and launch the server application:

-1. Go to the `starter-kit/server-app` directory of the cloned repo.
+1. Go to the `BuildUP/lb4-server` directory of the cloned repo.
-1. Copy the `.env.example` file in the `starter-kit/server-app` directory, and create a new file named `.env`.
-1. Edit the newly created `.env` file and update the `ASSISTANT_URL`, `ASSISTANT_ID`, and `ASSISTANT_IAM_APIKEY` with the values from the dialog skill's API Detail page in Watson Assistant, from Step 1.
-Also, update the `CLOUDANT_ID` and `CLOUDANT_IAM_APIKEY` with the values from the service credential you created in Step 2.
-(Note that the `username` from the credential is what should be used for the `CLOUDANT_ID`.)
+1. Update the fields in BuildUP/lb4-server/src/datasources/cloudant.datasource.config.json with the values created in step 2.
+{
+  "name": "Cloudant-cfc-2020",
+  "connector": "cloudant",
+  "url": "xxx",
+  "database": "cloudantcfc2020db",
+  "username": "xxx",
+  "password": "xxx",
+  "modelIndex": "loopback__model__cloudantcfc2020",
+  "globalLimit": 1000
+}
 1. Edit the **name** value in the `manifest.yml` file to your application name (for example, _my-app-name_).
 1. From a terminal:
-    1. Go to the `starter-kit/server-app` directory of the cloned repo.
+    1. Go to the `BuildUP/lb4-server` directory of the cloned repo.
     1. Install the dependencies: `npm install`.
     1. Launch the server application locally or deploy to IBM Cloud:
         - To run locally: